samuelmbp/weather-app/README.md

 -   Current Weather: Displays the current temperature, weather condition, wind speed, humidity, etc.
 -   Hourly Forecast: Provides weather information for each hour of the day, including temperature and chance of rain.
--   Daily Forecast: Shows a summary of the weather for the next few days.
 -   Todo List: Allows users to create and delete personal tasks.

 ## Usage